 When you place your order we'll agree which option you want.

 7. How you can use the service

 - The service is just for you and your household for personal use (meaning that it should not be used for, or displayed in the premises of, any trade, business or profession).
 You're responsible for how the service is used.

-including recordings, at your home (which is the address where we’ve registered the service).
+- You can only watch content provided as part of the service, including recordings, at your home (which is the address where we’ve registered the service).
+The exceptions are:

 (i) If you get the service from a third party’s TV package.
 In that case, you can only get the service in the UK, Channel Islands or Isle of Man.

 (ii) if you get the service though BT Sport online or the BT Sport app.
 In those cases, you can only get the service in the UK, Channel Islands or Isle of Man or when you’re temporarily in another EU country.

 - You agree that you'll do the following in connection with the service.

 (i) Follow any reasonable instructions we give you and help us run our security checks.